wessholders/wessholders/README.md

 - I have a passion for the outdoors
 - I work in Geographic Information Systems (GIS)
 - I try to automate as many of proceses as I can using Python
+- I am attempting to create a better readme